Logo der Stadt Erlangen

 Diese Webseite wurde automatisch übersetzt.
 Möglicherweise enthält sie Fehler oder Ungenauigkeiten.

-Stand: 28.05.2024
+Stand: 13.08.2026

-What does the city biotope mapping involve?
+What does urban biotope mapping entail?

 What is species conservation mapping?